 Going back to the analogy above, SSD hosting is like flying first class in a supersonic jet.
 You get the same choice of great destinations, the menu is set for you but you get to your destination much, much faster and you share the cabin with fewer passengers.

 When we looked at shared hosting above, one of the main points to consider is that you are sharing the server’s key resources such as RAM and CPU.
 You are also restricted from changing any of the server’s configuration settings (i.e. version of PHP, security settings).
 For most people, that won’t be an issue.
-But if you are running a busy website/eCommerce store or you want to run a particular configuration that your website software requires, VPS Hosting will definitely meet your needs.
+But if you are running a busy website/eCommerce store or you want to run a particular configuration that your website software requires, a VPS Hosting will definitely meet your needs.

 The way that a Virtual Private Server or VPS works is that a physical server is split into several virtual servers.
+See what it is.
 In this type of hosting, each server is its own self contained unit and it’s allocated its own guaranteed resources such as CPU, RAM and disk space.
 The advantage to you is that you can have all of the power and functionality of a dedicated server but at a fraction of the cost.
 Each VPS has its own web hosting control panel too and you can choose which operating system you require whether it is a Linux based one (eg: CentOS, Debian, Ubuntu) or Windows.
 You can choose whether you want a 1GB, 2GB or 4GB VPS Plan.

 Our VPS Hosting is offered via our high availability cloud infrastructure.
 What this means is that your data is stored across many different hard drives on several physical servers.
 The result is that the possibility of hardware related downtime is dramatically reduced because if one server fails the data is available via the other servers in the cloud.
 The cloud also means that if you need more power, you just upgrade your plan and it’s done in an instant.
 There is no waiting around.